Open-Set Graph Anomaly Detection via Normal Structure Regularisation: Related Work

-Although numerous AD methods have been proposed \cite{chandola2009anomaly, ad_survey}, most of these methods \cite{zenati2018adversarially, park2020learning, roth2022towards} adopt optimisation objectives that focus on representation learning and are not directly tailored for anomaly scoring.
-More recent works \cite{sohn2020learning, sad, dev, pre} leverage a small number of labelled anomalies to perform optimisation and anomaly scoring in an end-to-end pipeline, significantly improving detection performance.
+{\bf Towards Supervised Anomaly Detection.} Although numerous AD methods have been proposed \citep{chandola2009anomaly, ad_survey}, most of them \citep{zenati2018adversarially, park2020learning, roth2022towards} adopt optimisation objectives that focus on representation learning and are indirect for anomaly scoring.
+More recent works \citep{sohn2020learning, sad, dev, pre,pang2021toward,zhao2018xgbod} leverage a small number of labelled anomalies to perform optimisation and anomaly scoring in an end-to-end pipeline, significantly improving detection performance.
 However, such methods are originally designed for non-structured data and cannot explore structural information when directly applied for GAD.